 - Registered Nursing Degree Apprenticeship

 All of our apprenticeship schemes align with the apprenticeship standards designed by employers to ensure they develop the knowledge, skills and behaviours your business needs.
 We create them in partnership with you to meet your needs and the needs of your employees.

 Unlike traditional degrees, apprentices are nominated by employers, who will pay their salary and academic fees, rather than applying as individuals.
 Students must meet the same entry requirements as students coming through traditional routes.
 We have apprenticeship partnerships with PwC and several local NHS trusts.

 As an employer you can invest your apprenticeship levy to develop the skills of your workforce through flexible programmes which target business priorities.
 The University is registered to offer apprenticeships to levy-paying organisations, ie those with an annual payroll of £3m or more.

-If you are not sure where to direct your enquiry, contact our Nexus team who will take time to understand your requirements and talk to you about your options.
+For anything else contact our Nexus team who will take time to understand your requirements and talk to you about your options.